 It is important to keep in mind that, unlike performance measures where the goal is to comply 100% of the time, it is not expected that an institution would have 100% of their cases graded as appropriate or 0% of cases as inappropriate.
-The Writing Committee developed the Appropriate Use Criteria based upon the six domains described above, but did not (and could not possibly) take into account the myriad of patient characteristics (e.g., age, comorbidities, etc . . .), patient preferences, or the presence of unique angiographic findings that might warrant PCI.
-Therefore, the AUC should be considered a framework for assessing appropriateness of the revascularization procedure realizing that some inappropriate procedures may be considered uncertain or appropriate in the context of an individual patient with extenuating factors.
-Likewise, cases classified as appropriate do not indicate the procedure should always be undertaken in similar patients.
-An appropriate rating merely means that the patient is a reasonable candidate for the procedure, but patient preferences and a discussion of the alternatives should be avoided, but rather the available evidence and patient characteristics require an approach that relies on evaluation of individual cases determine how reasonable an individual patient may be for the procedure.
+The Writing Committee developed the Appropriate Use Criteria based upon the six domains described above, but did not (and could not possibly) take into account the myriad of patient characteristics (e.g., age, comorbidities, etc . . . ), patient preferences, or the presence of unique angiographic findings that might warrant PCI.
+Therefore, the AUC should be considered a framework for assessing appropriateness of the revascularization procedure realizing that some inappropriate procedures may be considered uncertain or appropriate do not indicate the procedure should always be undertaken in similar patients.
+An appropriate rating merely means that the patient is a reasonable candidate for the procedure, but patient preferences and a discussion of the alternatives should be undertaken with non-acute candidates for PCI.
+Finally, an uncertain rating does not imply that the procedure should be avoided, but rather the available evidence and patient characteristics require an approach that relies on evaluation of individual cases determine how reasonable an individual patient may be for the procedure.